tiprankstipranks

 Our success depends, in part, on our ability to access, collect and use personal data about consumers.

-We depend on search engines, digital app stores and social media platforms, in particular, those operated by Google, Apple and Facebook, to market, distribute and monetize our products and services.
+We depend on search engines, digital app stores and social media platforms, in particular, those operated by Google, Apple, Meta and TikTok, to market, distribute and monetize our products and services.
 Consumers engage with these platforms directly, and as a result, these platforms generally receive personal data about consumers that we would otherwise receive if we transacted with them directly.
 Certain of these platforms have restricted (and continue to restrict) our access to personal data about users of our products and services obtained through their platforms.
 In addition, the privacy and data collection policies of certain platforms require users to opt-in to sharing their devices' unique identifiers with our businesses, which allow them to recognize a given device and track related activity across applications and websites, primarily for marketing purposes.
-If these platforms continue to limit, eliminate or otherwise interfere with our ability to access, collect and use personal data about users of our products and services, our ability to identify, communicate with, and market to a meaningful portion of our user base may be adversely impacted.
+If these platforms continue to limit, eliminate or otherwise interfere with our ability to access, collect and use personal data about users of our products and services, and/or if a number of users decide not to opt-in to sharing their devices' unique identifiers with our businesses, our ability to identify, communicate with, and market to a meaningful portion of our user base may be adversely impacted.
 If so, our customer relationship management efforts, our ability to identify, target and reach new segments of our user base and the population generally, and the efficiency of our paid marketing efforts could be adversely affected.
 We cannot assure you that search engines, digital app stores, and social media platforms upon which we rely will not continue to limit, eliminate or otherwise interfere with our ability to access, collect and use personal data about users of our products and services.
 To the extent that any or all of them do so, our business, financial condition and results of operations could be adversely affected.

 Ability to Sell